-Czech Technology Park is being developed by the joint-stock company Technologický Park Brno as a joint investment of the City of Brno and the British international company P&O. The company also cooperates with its other shareholder, the Brno University of Technology.
+Czech Technology Park is being developed by the joint-stock company Technologický Park Brno as an investment of the City of Brno.
+The company also cooperates with its other shareholder, the Brno University of Technology.

 City of Brno is the second largest city in the Czech Republic.
 Thanks to its strategic location in the very heart of Europe the city has been an important centre of business and industry for generations.
 With its long tradition of mechanical and electrical engineering Brno became the focal point of new high-tech companies which are attracted to this location by the highly qualified labour in combination with low wages.
 Brno is the seat of several universities and other higher education institutions.
 It is also the seat of the supreme judicial bodies, such as the Supreme Court of the Czech Republic.
 The world-renowned exhibition centre, BVV, underpins the importance of the city as a social and economic centre.
 It organises a large number of international trade fairs, exhibitions and congresses.
 The main railway corridor provides connection to the European railway network and the Brno international airport operates direct flights to several international destinations.